 The focus of my teaching follows my research interests in the international politics of recognition, identity, and status conflict.
 Just as this research cuts across the security-cooperation spectrum, so does my portfolio of course offerings.
-A selection of these courses—Intro to Global Politics, Politics & Power of International Law, International Security: advanced seminar, and Israeli Politics—are summarized below.
+A selection of these courses—Intro to International Politics, Politics & Power of International Law, and International Security—are summarized below.
 Syllabi are available upon request.

 This is an introductory course on global politics.
 Throughout the semester students will learn about the historical development of the international system, and the moments of order and disorder that mark its on-going evolution.
 You will learn about sources of conflict and cooperation between states, about the creation, role, and power of international organizations and non-state actors, and about the legal, normative, economic, technological, and environmental factors that influence the conduct of international politics.
 In this course you will learn about both the empirical reality of the international system, across time, and the theories and concepts that exist to explain this reality.